 This seminar is open to the public.

 Transnationalism is the subject of a growing, but fragmented, body of scholarship.
 The researchers who study businesses, social movements, NGOs, artistic production, and families or religions that cross borders rarely see themselves as part of the same conversation.
 This seminar attempts to bridge these gaps in a few ways: first by identifying the common themes, structures, ideas, and institutions that characterize transnational social dynamics and processes in different arenas, and understanding how, in response, we must rethink conventional notions about identity, citizenship, community, and society.

 Associate.
-Co-Director, Transnational Studies Initiative, Hauser Center for Nonprofit Organizations, Harvard Kennedy School; Chair; Professor of Sociology, Department of Sociology, Wellesley College.
+Chair; Professor of Sociology, Department of Sociology, Wellesley College.

 Faculty Associate.
-Assistant Professor of Sociology and of Social Studies, Department of Sociology, Harvard University.
+Associate Professor of Sociology, Department of Sociology, Harvard University.